#SimpolQuick: Your existence matters

 You make me feel complete.
 And no matter the odds, I’ll be here for you — because that’s exactly how you make me feel.

 Editor’s Note: Some loves never declare themselves out loud, yet still manage to say everything.
 In a city of chaos, sometimes the smallest acts of care — switching seats, an inside joke, a borrowed umbrella — are the clearest signs of affection.
-And perhaps, that’s where love often begins: not in grand gestures, but in the unspoken ways we say, “I’m here.”
+And perhaps, that’s where love often begins: not in grand gestures, but in the unspoken ways we say, “I’m here and your existence matters.”

 Leave a Reply